neu-se/galette/README.md

 ## Running PhosphorLite's Tests

-Once you have built PhosphorLite according to the directions described above in the section ["Building PhosphorLite"](#Building-PhosphorLite), you can run the tests and examples.
+Once you have built PhosphorLite according to the directions described above, you can run the tests and examples.
-Although PhosphorLite currently requires Java 9+ to build, it can also be used on Java 8.
+Although PhosphorLite currently requires Java 11+ to build, it can also be used on Java 8.
-If you would like to run PhosphorLite's tests on Java 8, build PhosphorLite using Java 9+, then change the `JAVA_HOME` environmental variable to the path of a JDK 8 installation before running the tests.
+If you would like to run PhosphorLite's tests on Java 8, build PhosphorLite using Java 11+, then change the `JAVA_HOME` environmental variable to the path of a JDK 8 installation before running the tests.
 To run the root directory of this project, run `mvn -pl :phosphor-integration-tests verify`.
 The first time you run this command, Maven will invoke the PhosphorLite Maven plugin to create